Barbara Moore (athlete)

-Barbara K. Moore (born 27 July 1957) is a retired female athlete from New Zealand, who specialised in long-distance running during her career.
+Barbara K. Moore (born 27 July 1957) is a female retiredathlete from New Zealand, who specialised in long-distance running during her career.

+Biography

+Moore finished third behind Deirdre Nagle in the 3000 metres event at the British 1979 WAAA Championships.

-She competed for New Zealand in the 1990 Commonwealth Games, winning a bronze in the 10,000m race.
+Moore competed for New Zealand in the 1990 Commonwealth Games, winning a bronze in the 10,000m race.

 She is a recipient of the New Zealand 1990 Commemoration Medal.